 What’s the Bottom Line?

-Whether to open a 529 account or save for your child in another way is ultimately a decision for you, your partner, and your financial advisor.
+Whether to open a 529 account or save for your child in another way is ultimately a decision for you, your partner, and your financial adviser.
 However, Barnes points out that, whether or not they are ultimately used for higher education, 529 plans provide a great benefit: delaying taxes.

 “CPAs and attorneys often talk about ‘a tax deferred is a tax destroyed,’” he says.
 “Money you have now, or save now, is more valuable than money you will acquire in the future.
 In business, this idea is referred to as the ‘time value of money.’
 The point behind it is that when you put money into a 529 plan and invest it, at a minimum, you defer income tax on gains until they are withdrawn.
 Under the tax rules, you defeat income tax completely if the 529 proceeds are used for higher education or related expenses.
 If you do not use the final proceeds for higher education expenses, you pay income tax, at future rates, on the profits from the 529.”